Christmas Wreath and Greenery Care

 - Mist your evergreen branches or wreaths with water daily if possible.

 - Keep away from heat vents and other heat sources, fire and direct sunlight.
 Use LED lights if lighting your greenery.

 - For cut branches, crush the stems which allows them to take in more water, and immediately place them in a bucket of water overnight.
 Adding glycerin will extend the greenery life even more.
-Glycerin is an agent used to preserve ever-greens for several years (see the December 2018 Rockaway Newsletter for a how-to article).
+Glycerin is an agent used to preserve ever-greens for several years.
 For arrangements in water, mix glycerin and water in a 1:1 ratio.

 - Be prepared to refresh some greenery during the holidays.
 Check for freshness by bending the leaves and needles.
 They should be supple and not break.

 For high quality Christmas trees, wreaths, and garland shop Burghardt Christmas Traditions in Jacksonville, Florida.

 If you’re making your own wreath or cut greenery arrangement, here are a few things to keep in mind: